influxdata/tick-charts/README.md

 $ helm install telegraf-0.1.0.tgz --name {{ .Release.Name }} --namespace {{ .Release.Namespace }} --values /path/to/my_values.yaml
 ```

-#### Using Influx Helm repo
+#### Using InfluxData's Helm repo

-All the charts are also available in Influx's Helm repository.
+All the charts are also available in InfluxData's Helm repository.
 You can use it as so:

 ```
 $ helm repo add influx http://influx-charts.storage.googleapis.com